 This feature is available to Curve Pro clients only as part of the Deliveries add-on ✪

 - CWR – Common Works Registration is a standard format developed by CISAC.
 It is used to share metadata of music works and is accepted by most collection societies around the world.

 - Catalogue Shipment – A structured catalogue format used by Music Maestro.

 - MLC’s DQI – The Data Quality Initiative by MLC allows you to reference your catalogue with the MLC database to address discrepancies and improve the quality of your data on the MLC database.

 - YouTube - YouTube's default format to accept publishing catalogue.

-Prior to creating a CWR delivery, make sure your CWR Setup is complete on the Overview tab of your General Settings.
+Prior to creating a CWR delivery, make sure your CWR Setup is complete in the Delivery Settings area.
 Your Sending Party Name (your full publisher's name), Sending Party ID (a three letter ID code) & Sending IPI No (your main CAE/IPI number) are mandatory to be included in your CWR files.

-To get started, go to Deliveries > Deliveries and start a new delivery by clicking the Create button at the top right of your screen.
+To get started with a manual delivery, go to Deliveries > Deliveries and start a new delivery by clicking the Create button at the top right of your screen.

 Complete the Fields in the Overview Area of Your Delivery